noccy80/phpl/README.md

  *  `.system` - Information about the system, disk, ram, cpu etc.
  *  `.user` - Information about the user, name, etc.
  *  `.info` - Generic information such as time, text etc.
+ *  `.vcs` - Information from VCS, such as git, svn, hg etc.

 ## More commands